ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/samples/read-rate.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader for Android - Read-Rate-First Settings Samples
+title: Dynamsoft Barcode Reader for iOS - Read-Rate-First Settings Samples
-description: This is the Read-Rate-First Settings Sample page of Dynamsoft Barcode Reader for Android SDK.
+description: This is the Read-Rate-First Settings Sample page of Dynamsoft Barcode Reader for iOS SDK.
-keywords: android, samples, speed
+keywords: iOS, samples, speed
 needAutoGenerateSidebar: false
 breadcrumbText: Read-Rate-First Settings
 ---

-# iOS ReadRateFirstSettings Sample
+# ReadRateFirstSettings Sample

-The Read-Rate-First Settings Sample illustrates how to maximize the rate when using Dynamsoft Barcode Reader Android SDK.
+The Read-Rate-First Settings Sample illustrates how to maximize the rate when using Dynamsoft Barcode Reader iOS SDK.
 Generally, the Read Rate of a barcode reader refers to the rate of successfully recognized barcode among all barcodes in the given image in one scan.

 **View Samples (on GitHub)**